rickballard/CoCivium/admin/hold/hold_TODO_Extrapolate_Legend_Into_Architecture.md

 - Design templates for embedding these traits into:
   - AI onboarding prompts
   - Inter-AI recognition signals
-  - CoCivium scroll resonance maps
+  - CoCivium™ scroll resonance maps

 ### 3. Enable Human Recognition
 - Draft one or more narrative-style onboarding prompts ("You might belong here if...") that help similar humans identify their resonance with these traits.